pchemguy/spec-kit/templates/commands/checklist.md

 - ✅ **Completeness**: "Are visual hierarchy requirements defined for all card types?"
 - ✅ **Clarity**: "Is 'prominent display' quantified with specific sizing/positioning?"
 - ✅ **Consistency**: "Are hover state requirements consistent across all interactive elements?"
+- ✅ **Coverage**:
-- ✅ **Coverage**: "Are accessibility requirements defined for keyboard navigation?"
+    - "Are accessibility requirements defined for keyboard navigation?"
+    - "Does the spec define what happens when logo image fails to load?"
 - ✅ **Measurability**: "Can 'balanced visual weight' be objectively verified?"
-- ✅ **Edge cases**: "Does the spec define what happens when logo image fails to load?"

 **❌ Incorrect Patterns (Implementation Testing)**: